 In the video above I show some examples of including the written word on your art journal page.
 There are 4 different sources of inspiration for content and 4 different ways to include it.

-Adding Meaningful Words with StampingText can be included as a feature in itself as I have done here with words related to horses.
+Journaling in your Art Journal by Adding Meaningful Words with StampingText can be included as a feature in itself as I have done here with words related to horses.
 The left side of the page was quite empty and adding the words helps to balance the page.
 I have used homemade stamps to write the words but you can buy different sets of letter stamps.
 It means the letters are a consistent size and style and I like the printed look it gives.

-Adding Current Thoughts as Decorative HandwritingI quite enjoy handwriting and have used an exaggerated style with flourishes here enhance the decorative effect.
+Journaling in your Art Journal by Adding Current Thoughts as Decorative HandwritingI quite enjoy handwriting and have used an exaggerated style with flourishes here enhance the decorative effect.
 I’ve used metallic Posca pens which give a lovely glittery effect, matching the stencilling I did on ‘Layer 2’.
 I’ve just written down my current thoughts which included what’s going on with the Corona virus lockdown.

 Adding a Quote with StencillingSometimes you might want to add some writing but not have any ideas come to mind.
 There are lots of quotes out there, either on the Internet or in a book like the ‘Oxford Quotations’ book.
 Looking for and finding one that resonates with you can be part of the process of creating an art journal page.
 I have chosen ‘And now in age I bud again’ because, although it is about age, I felt like it relayed the idea that my son is new to me every year.